-When a customer purchases over a certain quantity of a product, you can apply a discount.
-This method of discounting is called quantity based discounting.
+When a customer purchases a certain quantity of a product, you can apply a discount.
+This method of discounting is called quantity-based discounting.

 You can also do this on multiple levels, giving further discounts for even higher quantities purchased.
 We created a guide on how to do this with Advanced Coupons in WooCommerce.

 Triggering a deal based on how much someone is buying is one of the oldest tricks in the retail book.
 But you don’t see it done online very much for some reason.